Bernard de Bluet d'Arbères

-Bernard d'Arbères (born 1566, Arbère, Duchy of Savoy – died July 1606, Paris), also known simply as Bernard Bluet d'Arbères and by the self-styled title Count of Permission, was a domestic servant and court jester to Charles Emmanuel I, Duke of Savoy.
+Bernard d'Arbères (1566, Arbère, Duchy of Savoy – July 1606, Paris), also known as Bernard de Bluet d'Arbères and by the self-styled title Count of Permission, was a domestic servant and court jester to Charles Emmanuel I, Duke of Savoy.
 Later in life, he claimed to receive divine visions and became known in Paris as a visionary and seer.

 Though illiterate, Bluet dictated a large number of mystical writings.
 He later sought, without success, to enter the service of Henry IV of France, and died impoverished during a plague outbreak in 1606.

 Biography

 de Bluet was born in 1566 to a poor peasant family in the village of Arbère, Savoy (now part of Divonne-les-Bains in the department of Ain, near the Swiss border). de Bluet worked as a shepherd from an early age and left home at the age of nine to become a wheelwright, later finding employment assembling artillery equipment at a fort in Rumilly.

 Of Protestant origin, de Bluet later converted to Catholicism and lived as a hermit for some fifteen years, at times traveling with a small mobile chapel.
 After his conversion he came to the attention of Charles Emmanuel I, Duke of Savoy, who dressed him as a prince and employed him as both servant and jester.
 In his writings, de Bluet described the humiliations he endured at court, including being forced to preach from a tree that was then cut down during his sermon.

 In September 1599, de Bluet accompanied the Duke of Savoy to Paris for peace negotiations with King Henry IV of France.
 He remained in the city, styling himself as a prophet and adopting the fanciful title "Count of Permission", possibly a play on words inspired by the "Promised Land" (terre de promission).
 He is believed to have acted as an informant for Henry IV, whom he nicknamed "Theodosius" after the Roman emperor.
 He lived in Paris for seven years, supported by alms given to him by the nobility, who considered him a buffoon.